keif/Busy_Tag_Spotify_Widget/readme.md

 The script provides several customizable parameters:

-• **Client ID:** You can provide a custom Spotify Client ID or use the default ( `Use of default Spotify Client ID requires approval, contact hello@busy-tag.com for approval`).
+â€¢ **Client ID:** You can provide a custom Spotify Client ID or use the default ( `Use of default Spotify Client ID requires approval, contact hello@busy-tag.com for approval`).

-• **Drive Letter:** Prompted input for the drive letter where the Busy Tag device is located (e.g., `D`).
+â€¢ **Drive Letter:** Prompted input for the drive letter where the Busy Tag device is located (e.g., `D`).

-• **Image Processing:** Customize how the album art and text are displayed by adjusting parameters in image_operations.py.
+â€¢ **Image Processing:** Customize how the album art and text are displayed by adjusting parameters in image_operations.py.

 ## Usage